wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ### Setting up our variables

 Casting our minds back to the original C source code in [#Some starting knowledge](), we would like to design our assembly code to replicate the C code.
 The C code is similar in design with two sections where a counter and an array are defined, followed by a loop to calculate the Fibonacci number.
-The function assumes `eax` is set with the value for the number of iterations, _n_ and returns the result in the register `ebx`.
+The function assumes `eax` is set with the value for the number of iterations, _n_ (plus 2), and returns the result in the register `ebx`.

 The counter _i_ is relatively simple and the register `ecx` is used for this purpose.

+The addition of 2 to `eax` is done so that the number of iterations matches what the expected number in the sequence is.
+Our counter is the count of the index in our array, and not the number of iterations of the sequence.
+By adding 2 to `eax`, our `ecx` counter can remain our array index and we can compare it to `eax` to get the correct number of iterations.
+This is similar (but not the same as) the C code where the for loop is initialised to `i=2`.

 #### Array memory allocation